Apply for a Belarus Journalism Grant

 What is happening in Belarus?

-Eight months ago, fraudulent elections sparked a democratic uprising in Belarus.
+In August 2020, fraudulent elections sparked a democratic uprising in Belarus.
 Hundreds of thousands of ordinary citizens all across the country took to the streets to protest the regime of Alexander Lukashenko — who first seized power in 1994 — and express their support for freedom and democracy.
 For months, the peaceful protesters endured the brutality of the regime, which resorted to extreme violence, including the use of live ammunition, torture, and rape in prisons, to deter the democracy movement.
-The Lukashenko regime has done According to the Human Rights Centre “Viasna,” in 2020 more than 33,000 individuals were detained, more than 1,000 cases of torture were documented, and at least 7 people were killed since the beginning of the protests.
-As of May 2021, Viasna reports that there are 421 political prisoners in Belarus.
+According to the Human Rights Centre “Viasna,” in 2020 more than 33,000 individuals were detained, more than 1,000 cases of torture were documented, and at least 7 people were killed since the beginning of the protests.
+The situation in Belarus has only deteriorated, as the repressive apparatus of the Lukashenko regime has hunted down Belarusian activists, journalists, and other members of civil society.
+Hundreds of thousands of Belarusian have had to flee the country, and many more live in fear of imprisonment.
+As of December 2021, Viasna reports that there are over 900 political prisoners in Belarus.

 Why Does HRF Care?